 - Assistance with the instruction of foreign language clubs (*2).

 - Provision of information on language and other related subjects for people such as Teachers’ Consultants and Japanese teachers of the foreign language (e.g. word usage, pronunciation, etc.)

 - Assistance with foreign language speech contests.

 - Other duties as specified by the Contracting Organisation.

 Sports Exchange Advisors (SEAs)

-Since the 1994-1995 JET Programme year, a new initiative has been introduced into the CIR part of the programme.
-Sports Exchange Advisors (SEAs) promote international exchange through assistance in sports training and the planning of sports related projects.
-As of July 1, 2014, 11 SEAs are participating on the programme in sports.
+In the 1994-1995 JET Programme year, a new initiative was introduced into the CIR part of the programme.
+The Sports Exchange Advisor (SEA) position was created to promote international exchange through assistance in sports training and the planning of sports related projects.
+As of August 2, 2019, 2 SEAs are participating on the programme in sports.

 Participant Recruitment and Selection

 Recruitment and selection of participants is conducted by Japanese embassies and consulates overseas.
 Individuals interested in becoming JET Programme participants should contact the Japanese Embassy in their country of citizenship.